(Thomas Wayne) (Flashpoint timeline)

 Batman works with Flash to build a team.
-The goals to undo the changes made by the Reverse-Flash to the timeline.
+They seek to undo the changes made by the Reverse-Flash to the timeline.

 He also contacts Cyborg to locate Project: Superman.
-This government branch helps raise an alien baby who is the most powerful being on the planet.
+This government branch is helping raise an alien baby who is the most powerful being on the planet.
 They locate his cell and find him as a pale man.
 However, he is exposed to the yellow sun and flies away.

 They manage to escape the facility with the help of Element Woman.
 But Barry’s memories of his previous timeline begin to alter.